eshaiju/eshaiju.github.io/source/_posts/2016-02-16-slide-active-record-basics.markdown

 <div class='post'>
 	<div dir="ltr" style="text-align: left;" trbidi="on">
-		In my current company <strong>Ruby Software Pvt.Ltd</strong>, I gave a session on Active Record Basics to New joinies.
-The primary goal of this session to give an introduction about active record basics and make them to do basic CRUD operation using AR.
+		In my current company <strong>Ruby Software Pvt.Ltd</strong>, I gave a session on Active Record Basics to New joiners.
+The primary goal of this session to give an introduction to active record basics and make them do basic CRUD operation using AR.

     <br/>
 		The slides of the session is available below..